salindersidhu/Scriber/README.md

 npm run api
 ```

-***Optional:*** Build the HTML API documentation using the following command:*
+***Optional:*** Build the HTML API documentation using the following command:
 ```bash
 npm run api:docs
 ```

-Start the Web App server with live reload using the following command:
+Start the React application server with live reload using the following command:
 ```bash
 npm start
 ```